qmk/qmk_firmware/keyboards/dz60/keymaps/jacko_keys/readme.md

 * Left `Ctrl` is ANSI layer select.
 Basic conformist ANSI.
 * Left `Win` is macro-board layer select.
 Latching macro modifiers and function keys.
 * Left `Alt` is navigation layer select.
 You MUST be in this mode for **BQN**.
-* Basically `Fn`+ a left modifier on the bottom row changes the main layer.
+* Basically `Fn`+ a left modifier on the bottom row changes the main layer or enters a CYAN shift.
 * In CYAN shift mode you may release the `Fn` key while holding the CYAN modifier.

 ## ANSI Layer (Complete RED Layer)